Life in Oklahoma

 Daily Photo of Life in Oklahoma

 In addition to taking pictures of life in Oklahoma, I also collect vintage pictures — old snapshots, portraits, photographs, and 35 mm slides.
 I love to share them with readers of this blog and on Facebook.
 Basically, I have relatively few pictures from my youth and childhood, so I’m always looking to find myself — or at least my experiences — in other peoples’ photos.
 I cherish high-quality pictures from the 60s, 70s, 80s and 90s that feature Gen-X subjects.
-For me, there will never be enough, for they particularly tell the story of our days and times.
+For me, there will never be enough, for they especially tell the story of our days and times.
 In addition, they contribute to this archive, which now represents about a decade of my life’s work.

 Copyright Notice